Deported veteran Miguel Perez Jr. describes ordeal

-CHICAGO (WLS) --Former Army veteran Miguel Perez described what happened to him when he was deported to Mexico last Friday after losing his appeal to remain in the U.S.
+CHICAGO (WLS) --Army veteran Miguel Perez described what happened to him when he was deported to Mexico last Friday after losing his appeal to remain in the U.S.

 "'You see those two green arrows?
 That's Mexico, go ask them for help.
 Go talk to them,'" Perez said he was told.
 "Turned around, and walked off."